Sacristan/Unity-Logs-Viewer/README.md

 * Add package from Git URL
 * Paste link `https://github.com/Sacristan/Unity-Logs-Viewer.git`

-# HOW TO setup log viewer do the following
+# HOW TO setup log viewer
 * Create reporter from menu (Reporter->Create) at first scene your game start.